GlowstoneMC/Glowstone/README.md

-Glowstone is a lightweight, from scratch, open source [Minecraft](http://minecraft.net) server written in Java that supports plugins written for the [Spigot](https://spigotmc.org) (and Bukkit) API.
+Glowstone is a lightweight, from scratch, open source [Minecraft](http://minecraft.net) server written in Java that supports plugins written for the Bukkit API.

-The main goals of the project are to provide a lightweight implementation of the Spigot API and Minecraft server where exact vanilla functionality is not needed or higher performance is desired than the official software can deliver.
-Glowstone makes use of a thread-per-world model and performs synchronization only when necessitated by the Spigot API.
+The main goals of the project are to provide a lightweight implementation of the Bukkit API and Minecraft server where exact vanilla functionality is not needed or higher performance is desired than the official software can deliver.
+Glowstone makes use of a thread-per-world model and performs synchronization only when necessitated by the Bukkit API.

 Still have questions?
 Check out our [FAQ](https://github.com/GlowstoneMC/Glowstone/wiki/Frequently-Asked-Questions).